by Priyanka Kumar, Engagement Manager, Zinnov; Nivedita Nanjappa, Project Lead, Zinnov; Priyanka Oza, Consultant, Zinnov

 - Monitor with Metrics – Have clearly defined and transparent criteria for evaluating employee qualifications and performance.
 Blind evaluations are a way to ensure employees are represented solely by their work and no other factors.

 Just as awareness about one’s own body odor leads to action and eventual remedy, so too unmasking biases help in addressing them definitively.
 Do not wait for someone to bring attention to your organizational body odor – instead, acknowledge it, address it, and act on minimizing it – to benefit yourself and those around you.
+Each individual is an asset and it is the company’s responsibility to make sure nobody is disrespected or denied for who they are.
+While organizations may do their part in helping correct these biases as part of their Inclusion & Diversity drives, in the end, the change starts with and within each person.
 Lead with greater awareness of workplace biases, rather than as a consequence of them.

 1: The Six Thinking Hats is a role-playing model presented by Edward de Bono in 1986.
 It serves as a team-based problem solving and brainstorming technique that can be used to explore problems and solutions and uncover ideas and options that might otherwise be overlooked by a homogeneously thinking group.